mportdata/newscast-transcriber/README.md

-Using Apache Beam to extract and analyse fit check from the Throwing Fits podcast.
+Uses Apache Beam to ingest the latest episode of several regular newscasts and exporting a transcription using OpenAI's Whisper model.